Evaluating Your Own Work

-We often only vaguely understand what we mean by this and we often ask others for input – friends, family, beta readers, freelance editors – before we know.
+We often only vaguely understand what we mean by “Is my work any good?”
+And we often ask others for input – friends, family, beta readers, freelance editors – before we know what we mean by that.

-It helps if you think about your own critical framework for the kind of story you’re trying to tell.
+To evaluate your own writing, it helps if you understand your own critical framework for the kind of story you’re trying to tell.

 You already have at least part of this framework in place because you make certain assumptions about the books you read and the projects you work on.
 Maybe an assumption you have about murder mysteries is the dead body needs to show up in the first chapter.